Have you ever had someone go belly-up when you asked them to do something?

 - Accept complete and total responsibility for your actions, behaviors, mistakes, and failures.

 - Learn healthy and acceptable communication skills and techniques.
 Learn appropriate ways to channel and express anger and emotional pain.
-A counselor or coach can help you with this.
+A counselor or life coach can help you with this.

 - Address problems and issues directly, quickly, and honestly.
 Avoidance or resistance almost always prolongs anguish and makes it worse.